asvela/keyoscacquire/docs/contents/usage.rst

 .. literalinclude :: ../../keyoscacquire/scripts/example.py
   :linenos:

+See :ref:`osc-class` and :ref:`data-proc` for more.
+The command line programmes have a Python backend that can integrated in Python scripts or used as examples, see :ref:`py-programmes`.

 .. todo :: Expand examples

-See :ref:`osc-class` and :ref:`data-proc` for more.
-The command line programmes have a python backend that can integrated in Python scripts or used as examples, see :ref:`py-programmes`.